top of page

 Mealworms as treats for Arowana

 Arowanas are solitary fish and only allow company while young; adults may show dominance and aggression.
 Some compatible species often partnered with this fish are clown knifefish, pacu, oscars, jaguar cichlids, green terrors, gar, tinfoil barb, Siamese tigerfish, and any other somewhat aggressive fish that cannot fit in the arowana's mouth.
+Diet and feeding routine directly influence aggression and growth, which is explained in Arowana Fish Feeding Guide: Perfect Diet and Live Food Choices for Healthy Growth.

-The natural diet of the three Scleropages species varies from fish, frogs, insects, invertebrates and even some plant matter, crickets, locusts, giant mealworms, and wax moth larvae.
+The natural diet of the three Scleropages species varies from fish, frogs, insects, invertebrates, and even some plant matter, crickets, locusts, giant mealworms, and wax moth larvae.
 Earthworms would also be suitable.

-Watch video of these birds enjoying mealworm:
+Watch a video of these birds enjoying mealworms:

-Mealworms generally contains nutritional values as per follows:
+Mealworms generally contain nutritional values as follows:

 Live Mealworm Nutritional Values*